-- A pass in the practical elements of science subjects
+- Chemistry (and a pass in the practical elements)

 - The third A-level subject can be of your own choice

-- NOTE: General Studies and Critical Thinking are not included
+- However, General Studies and Critical Thinking are not included

-- NOTE: Students taking more than three A-levels will have the next best grade in a science subject considered.
+- NOTE: Students taking more than three A-levels will have their Chemistry, Biology and next best grade considered.

-- Students must achieve a minimum of 665 in three subjects.
+- Students must achieve a minimum of 6,6,6 at Higher Level.
 This must include:

 - Chemistry at HL6